OPS-E2E-PPE/VBA-Docs/api/Project.Period.md

 ---
-title: Period Object (Project) ms.prod: project-server
+title: Period object (Project) ms.service: project-server
 api_name:
 - Project.Period
 ms.assetid: 84358c72-024f-e608-9424-8e9c6bad7259
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Period Object (Project)
+# Period object (Project)

 Represents a period in a calendar.
 There is no collection for **Period** objects.

  **Using the Period Object**

 Use the **[Period](Project.Calendar.Period.md)** method to return a **Period** object.
 The following example sets P as an object reference to the last week in September 2002.

 ## Methods